• Send Us a Message

 The Do's and Don'ts of Cleaning Wood Furniture

-Cleaning wood furniture requires care and the right methods.
-Do use a soft, lint-free cloth for daily dusting.
+Cleaning wood furniture needs care and the right methods.
+Do use a soft, lint-free cloth for daily

+dusting.
 Don't use harsh chemicals or all-purpose cleaners.
-These can damage the wood's finish.
-Do clean spills right
+These can harm the wood's finish.
+Do

 Protecting Your Furniture Against Termites and Other Pests